auth0/docs/api-reference.md

 #### Updating a Connection

 For updates, you need to use the PUT operation.
 PUTs also work on a specific `connection` and therefore they need the entity `id`.
-You will need to submit the entire entity as you'd intent to be.
+You will need to submit the entire entity as you intend it to be.

-If successful, you will get

 #### Other resources